sjtrny/freelens/dataset/DATASET.md

 # Dataset

-The contributor-supplied photographs under `positives/` and `negatives/` are licensed under `CC-BY-4.0`.
+The contributor-supplied photographs under `images/` are licensed under `CC-BY-4.0`.

 Refer to the `LICENSE` file or https://creativecommons.org/licenses/by/4.0/ for details.